mainguyen-tiki/LightCompressor/README.md

 }
 ```

-You can as well pass custom frameRate and videoBitrate values if you don't want the library to auto-generate the values for you.
+You can as well pass custom videoHeight, videoWidth, frameRate, and videoBitrate values if you don't want the library to auto-generate the values for you. **The compression will fail if height or width is specified without the other, so ensure you pass both values**.

 These values were tested on a huge set of videos and worked fine and fast with them.
 They might be changed based on the project needs and expectations.